OfficeDev/office-js-docs-pr/docs/develop/update-your-javascript-api-for-office-and-manifest-schema-version.md

 ### Update the JavaScript API for Office library files in your project to the newest release
-Visual studio 2017 already uses v1.1, however there are additional minor updates to apply to your project by using the Nuget Package Manager.
-The following steps are similar for Visual Studio 2015.
+The following steps will update your Office library files to the latest version.
+The steps use Visual Studio 2017, but they are similar for Visual Studio 2015.

 1. In Visual Studio 2017, open or create a new  **Office Add-in** project.
 2. Choose  **Tools** > **NuGet Package Manager** > **Manage Nuget Packages for Solution**.